marushkevych/marushkevych.github.io/_posts/2014-04-04-regexp-and-exclude.md

 ---

-In my [previous](/2014/03/26/angular-html5mode-refresh.html) post i mentioned connect-modrewrite middleware, which can be use to handle browser refresh button in angular app.
-When I was trying to implement regexp for modrewrite, I foung it was really challenging to have regular expression with exclusions and "and" conditions.
+In my [previous](/2014/03/26/angular-html5mode-refresh.html) post i mentioned connect-modrewrite middleware, which can be used to enable live reload of angular app.
+When I was trying to implement regexp for modrewrite, I found it was really challenging to have regular expression with exclusions and "and" conditions.

 The solution is to use inverted conditions and the negate the whole expression.
-Here is the example: Say you need to configure rewrite rule for all request starting with `/fr` and not containing `.js` extention:
+Here is the example: Say you need to configure rewrite rule for all request starting with `/fr` and not containing `.js` extension:

 ```js
 // starting with /fr and not containing .js